 It’s tempting to believe that labelling every non-living thing in your classroom and making things look pretty is a top priority.
 But consider that decorating your classroom can wait and that other things are more important.

-The most important thing to plan for the first day of school is ways to connect with your students, being to create a classroom community and to build relationships.
+The most important thing to plan for the first day of school is ways to connect with your students, create a classroom community and build relationships.

 - Prepare your classroom displays for birthdays, subjects, doors, etc.